Wasifalikhan064/oasis-infobyte/README.md

 # oasis-infobyte
-All tasks done as Web Development Intern at Oasis Infobyte
+Task -1 done as Web Development Intern at Oasis Infobyte